WildBeavers/terraform-aws-ec2-instance/README.md

 # AWS EC2 Instance Terraform module

 Terraform module which creates EC2 instance(s) on AWS.
+This module is intended for the following use cases:
+* creation of one EC2 instance with default values
+* creation of several identical EC2 instances when an autoscaling group is not an option

-These types of resources are supported:
+These types of AWS resources are created:

 * [EC2 instance](https://www.terraform.io/docs/providers/aws/r/instance.html)
 * (optional) [EBS volume](https://www.terraform.io/docs/providers/aws/r/ebs_volume.html)